There’s an old tunnel near Clingmans Dome, but it’s not exactly “under” it.

 Dollywood?
 Check.
 Ripley’s Aquarium?
 Sure thing.
 Max Patch?
 Huh?

 You can visit East Tennessee dozens of times and have a lot of fun never getting off the beaten path.

-Max Patch is a bald – essentially a treeless meadow on a mountaintop – located in the Pisgah National Forest at the North Carolina-Tennessee border.
+It’s a bald in the Smokies that was pasture land for sheep and cattle in the 1800s.
+It is a treeless meadow on a mountaintop with a 360-degree view located in the Pisgah National Forest at the North Carolina-Tennessee border.